Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting!

 Portuguese knitting pins are for tensioning yarn and creating even stitches.

-The types of pins include regular pins, magnetic Portuguese knitting pins, and more fancy ones with patterns and adornments.
+The pins include regular pins, magnetic Portuguese knitting pins, and fancy ones with patterns.

 How Do You Use A Portuguese Knitting Necklace?